LETR STATE OFFICE CONTACTS

 The Law Enforcement Torch Run® is a community-building organization that promotes and empowers New Mexico law enforcement agencies to raise awareness and funds year-round for Special Olympics New Mexico –while providing opportunities, encouragement, and hope to SONM athletes and families in the process.

 LETR began in 1981 when Wichita, Kansas Police Chief Richard LaMunyon saw an urgent need to raise awareness and funds for Special Olympics.
 He conceived the idea of the Torch Run as a way to involve local law enforcement with their communities and Special Olympics, by running the torch in intra-state relays that converge at their local Summer Games.
 The LETR was quickly endorsed by Special Olympics Inc (SOI) and the International Association of Chiefs of Police (IACP), now recognized as the Founding Law Enforcement Organization.
-Today, celebrating its 32nd Anniversary in 2013, the Law Enforcement Torch Run® for Special Olympics is the movement’s largest grass-roots fundraiser and public awareness vehicle.
-The Torch Run raised over $46 million for Special Olympics Programs around the world in the 2012-2013 program year.
+The Torch Run raised over $55 million for Special Olympics Programs around the world in the 2016 program year.

 Our officer-led Torch Run Program for Special Olympics New Mexico offers LETR Agencies (i.e. law enforcement officers and their families) a fun and rewarding experience through five available fundraising and non-fundraising activities with and for local SONM athletes and their families.